 The Episodes of Valorant are divided into three Chapters.
 So the duration of a chapter is about 2 mois, but some chapters may be longer in the future.
 Each chapter has a Battle Pass and exclusive rewards associated with it.

 Riot plans to bring new content to Valorant with each new episode and each new chapter.
-The release of the episodes must be significant, so it's at these times that the biggest additions of content and mechanical changes will happen.
+The release of the episodes must be significant, so it's at these times that the biggest additions of content, like the maps, and mechanical changes will happen.
 The start of a new chapter will always be accompanied by a new Agent.
 Valorant should therefore welcome 6 new Agents per year.

 In addition, an illustration teases the next Agent of Valorant by revealing their silhouette.

 It's usually quite difficult to make predictions just on a silhouette.
 This silhouette, on the other hand, corresponds relatively well to an old promotional image of Valorant.
 Look at the character on Raze's right in the image below.

 In all likelihood, this character ended up becoming Reyna.
 But it's quite possible that this look was kept for another character.
 Or maybe Riot is making fun of us and puts us on the wrong track.
 Nothing is certain yet, but there's only a month left before being in the picture.